Garnet Mountain fire lookout tower with wraparound deck on grassy hilltop at dusk with outhouse in background

 Amenities

 The Garnet Mountain Fire Lookout is a primitive one-room structure that sleeps four.
-There’s a table with four chairs and a wood-burning stove.
+There’s a table with four chairs and a wood-burning stove that can also be used for cooking.
 There is no electricity and there’s an outhouse a short walk from the front door.
-There’s also some dishes and some random cooking supplies, including a two-burner propane-fired stove.
+Recreation.gov lists basic cookware, dishes, and utensils, but do not count on a separate propane cook stove unless you verify it before your trip.

 Things To Bring